suhailkakar/blog.suhailkakar.com/ckvuplpwl0l6jcms1h1l25nyh.md

 - Run node your_file_name, in our case node app.js on the terminal.

 It will take a bit of time and then you will receive a token.
-We will use the below function to pass the token and
+We will use the below function to pass the token.

 ```js
 function login(token) {